• Skip to primary navigation

 Jump to Recipe Print Recipe

-• Crystallized ginger punches up the cinnamon, cloves and nutmeg spice blend making it: ‘I want-another-slice’
+• Crystallized ginger punches up the cinnamon, cloves and nutmeg spices making it: ‘I want-another-slice’

 • The recipe uses one full 15-oz can of pumpkin puree – no leftover bit to use up.